-Of primary interest, participants in all three experiments were less likely to respond “ashi” if the pen was in the mouth (BFs > 19.6), as predicted by the compensation hypothesis.
-There also was evidence that this effect increased for stimuli that were acoustically or visually more “ashi”-like.
-This evidence was strongest for Experiment 1c (BFs > 13.5), potentially because the effect of compensation—decreases in the probability of “ashi” responses—is more difficult to detect for audio-visual stimuli for which “ashi”-responses are unlikely to being with.
+Of primary interest, participants in all three experiments were less likely to respond ashi if the pen was in the mouth (BFs > 19.6), as predicted by the compensation hypothesis.
+There also was evidence that this effect increased for stimuli that were acoustically or visually more ashi-like.
+This evidence was strongest for Experiment 1c (BFs > 13.5), potentially because the effect of compensation—decreases in the probability of ashi responses—is more difficult to detect for audio-visual stimuli for which ashi-responses are unlikely to being with.
 The same trend are, however, present across all three experiments.

-Beyond the effect of primary interest, all three experiments exhibited the expected effects of the acoustic continuum (BFs > 3999) and visual bias (BFs > 18.2), with increasing probabilities of “ashi”-responses when the audio-visual articulatory evidence biased towards “ashi”.
+Beyond the effect of primary interest, all three experiments exhibited the expected effects of the acoustic continuum (BFs > 3999) and visual bias (BFs > 18.2), with increasing probabilities of ashi responses when the audio-visual articulatory evidence biased towards ashi.
 These two effects seem to be independent of each other, suggesting additive effects of acoustic and visual evidence (BFs > 8, in line with models of ideal cue integration, REF).
 Finally, all three experiments suggest that the effects of pen location, visual bias, and the acoustic continuum were rather stable across blocks (BFs > 17).

 Discussion

 Experiment 1a-c tested whether presence of a pen in a talker’s mouth affects listeners’ perception of an audiovisual /s/-/ʃ/ continuum.
 All three experiments find this to be the case.
-Specifically, listeners were more likely to categorize an audiovisual input as “ashi” when the talker in the video had a pen in the mouth, compared to when the talker held the pen in the hand.
+Specifically, listeners were more likely to categorize an audiovisual input as ashi when the talker in the video had a pen in the mouth, compared to when the talker held the pen in the hand.

 This result is unexpected if listeners simply integrated visual and acoustic evidence of articulation, without discounting the causes for that evidence.
 The presence of a pen is expected to increase lip rounding and oral cavity opening.
-Either of these would result in lower center of gravity (similar to the effects of a bite block, McFarland & Baum, 1995; Baum et al. 1996), making a sound acoustically more /ʃ/-like.
-If listeners naively integrated this visual evidence with the acoustic evidence, listeners should be more likely to respond “ashi” when the pen is in the mouth—the opposite of what we observed in all three experiments.
+Either of these would result in lower center of gravity (similar to the effects of a bite-block, McFarland & Baum, 1995; Baum et al. 1996), making a sound acoustically more /ʃ/-like.
+If listeners naively integrated this visual evidence with the acoustic evidence, listeners should be more likely to respond ashi when the pen is in the mouth—the opposite of what we observed in all three experiments.
 Similarly, if listeners ignored the pen, or if the effects of the pen on articulation, were not sufficiently visually evident, we should have failed to find any effect of pen location.
 This was not the case.
 Instead, the results of Experiments 1a-c are predicted by the hypothesis that listeners expect and ‘explain away’ the effect of the pen, paralleling compensation effects previously documented for surrounding phonetic context (REF).

 One alternative explanation would be that the pen partially or completely obscures some of the visual cues to /ʃ/—i.e., rather than causing more lip rounding or a more open oral cavity, the pen might obscure the presence of lip rounding and cause the oral cavity to be more closed.
 This would explain the observed direction of the effect of pen location.
-XXXXXThis alternative explanation is addressed in Experiments 2.
+This alternative explanation is addressed in Experiments 2.